bcm082/bcm082.github.io/content/posts/barcode_qrcode_generator.md

 ---
-title: "Barcode_qrcode_generator"
+title: "Create Your Own Barcode and QR Code Generator with Streamlit"
 date: 2024-06-08T12:02:57-04:00
 draft: false
 ---

-# Create Your Own Barcode and QR Code Generator with Streamlit

 In this tutorial on building your own Barcode and QR Code Generator using Python and Streamlit!
 This step-by-step guide will walk you through the process of creating a simple yet powerful application to generate barcodes and QR codes.
 Whether you're a beginner or have some coding experience, you'll find this tutorial easy to follow.
 Let's get started!